roman-milk/roman-milk.github.io/human-doll.md

+===

- ****** Human Doll Ch.
-02 ****** byStoryTeller07© Randall walked in with a rehearsed indifference to the young woman.
+Randall walked in with a rehearsed indifference to the young woman.
 "Hello John, hope you've had a nice evening.
 My meeting completed early and I had nowhere to go.
 Felt too tired to visit the club, so here I am," he explained.

  He made no comment or move that might spoil their game hoping John would keep to the plan.
 He plonked himself down in a large wingback chair trying to seem relaxed.